Editorial

 For over a century, cinema has worshipped a myth.
-The myth of the lone genius- the director as supreme artist, the auteur whose singular vision supposedly carries the weight of an entire film.
-We have celebrated this idea so fully that it’s become the grammar of film history itself.
+The myth of the lone genius—the director as supreme artist, the auteur whose singular vision supposedly carries the weight of an entire film.
+We have celebrated this idea so fully that it has become the grammar of film history itself.

 But myths, when repeated long enough, become prisons.
 And this one has trapped the industry, its workers, and its audiences in a false narrative.